ackrep-org/ackrep_core/doc/devdoc/README.md

 #### Entity Key
 To each entity there is an associated entity-key (matching regex: `[A-Z0-9]{5}`).
 This key identifies an entity in the repository.
 This is **not** the primary key for the database.

+## Windows

+When running ackrep_web under Windows, several small issues may occur.

+#### Symbolic links

+Symbolic links are used to make images generated at runtime available as static files.
+Windows does support symbolic links, but only under the following circumstances:
+- Running the webserver with administrator privileges
+- Starting from Windows 10 Creators Update, creating symbolic links is possible as an unprivileged user after enabling [Developer Mode](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/).
+To use this feature from Python, a Python version >= 3.8 is required.

+#### Removal of Git-directories

+The "merge request" feature automatically clones Git repositories into local directories.
+These are supposed to be automatically removed, e.g. when deleting the merge request.
+This may fail silently because the GitPython module locks some files.
+If this happens you can always remove the directory manually.